 Smylie Wilson Middle School

-- Smylie Wilson Middle School's student population of 459 students has stayed relatively flat over five school years.
+- Smylie Wilson Middle School's student population of 441 students has declined by 10% over five school years.

 - The teacher population of 41 teachers has grown by 17% over five school years.